 Parents use music to soothe young ones by natural instinct.
 There is nothing that aids the development of social skills, creativity, and IQ foundations in infants like playing musical instruments.

 Of course, infants do not need a grand piano or organ.
-Something as simple as a baby-size toys and music can both bond generations and nourish growth.
+Something as simple as baby-size toys and music can both bond generations and nourish growth.

 Montessori-style Wall Décor for Babies